bayesatcirm/2023/content/authors/marin/_index.md

 Jean-Michel Marin is a Professor at university of Montpellier, specialist of model choice and approximate Bayesian computation.

-More to know on [his personal website](Nicolas Chopin is a Professort at ENSAE, Institut Polytechnique de Paris.

 More to know on [his personal website](https://imag.umontpellier.fr/~marin)